The Llangollen Canal information page

 A return trip to Llangollen is from Whixall is very leisurely in one week.
 In the peak summer months the progress is slower due to the popularity of the canal – which means more hours spent cruising.
 It really depends on how energetic you feel!
 There are only two locks to negotiate on your trip to the aqueduct and beyond.
 Therefore, the pace is very easy and there is plenty of time to stop, moor up and explore your surroundings…

 The pinnacle of the Llangollen experience is the Pontcysyllte Aqueduct which at 125 feet above the fields below is more akin to flying than cruising!
 Between Whixall and Llangollen you can enjoy the lakeland scenery of Ellesmere and the open countryside of North Shropshire.
 Ellesmere itself has some nice pubs such as the Red Lion and the White Hart.
-Further on – at Hindford is the newly reopened Jack Mytton – great for real ale and food – with outside seating overlooking the canal.
-As this is a popular spot, it is a good idea to moor just before bridge 11 and walk a short distance to the entrance adjacent to the beer garden.
+Further on – at Whittington wharf is the Narrowboat Inn – great for real ale and food – with outside seating overlooking the canal.

 As you pass into North Wales via Chirk Bank, “The Lion Quays” and “The Poacher’s” on the canal side are worth visiting for lunch, dinner or just some good beer.

 Just beyond the Chirk aqueduct and tunnel you can moor up and walk to Chirk Castle situated about 2 miles away.